philipamour/ios9-uikit/README.md

 I will keep adding more goodies so [+Watch](https://github.com/philipamour/ios9-uikit/subscription "+Watch") this repo and [Follow Me on Twitter](https://twitter.com/philipamour "Follow Me on Twitter") to keep up to date on new updates.

-If you find anything missing and would like it to be added, please file a new issue - that way, it will be easy for me to fullfil and keep track of requests.

 ![Image](./Images/Image.png "Image")

 ## Features